smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/04 - Equi, Theta, and Natural Joins.md

 --------------------------------------------------------------------------------
 #### Natural Joins Overview

-A natural join in relational algebra is a type of join operation that combines two relational tables via an equi-join based on their common attributes.
+A natural join in relational algebra is a join operation that combines two relational tables via an equi-join based on their common attributes.
 In a natural join, only the rows with matching values in the common columns are included in the result.
-The common columns of the two tables are used as the join criteria and the result set includes only one copy of these columns.
+The common columns of the two tables are used as the join criteria, and the result set includes only one copy of these columns.
 The columns in the result set correspond to the combination of columns from both tables,

 `ORACLE` is currently the only vendor that supports the `NATURAL JOIN` syntax.
 It is considered a bad practice for the following reasons:
 *  Ambiguity: Natural joins can cause ambiguity if two or more columns in the participating tables have the same name.
 This can lead to unexpected results and make the query difficult to understand and maintain.
-*  Maintenance: Natural joins can make the database schema more difficult to maintain because changes to the common columns in one of the participating tables will affect the result of the join.
+*  Maintenance: Natural joins can make the database schema more difficult to maintain because changes to the common columns in one of the participating tables will affect the join result.

-For these reasons, it is generally recommended to use explicit join syntax and specify the join conditions explicitly, rather than relying on natural joins.
+For these reasons, it is generally recommended to use explicit join syntax and specify the join conditions explicitly rather than relying on natural joins.
 This allows for more control over the join conditions and the resulting data and makes the query easier to understand and maintain.

 ------------------------------------------------

 #### Natural Joins

-The use of an asterisk in the `SELECT` statement is mandatory and the output does not show duplicate column names.
-This query is the same as an equi-join on the `ID`, `Fruit` and `Quantity` columns between `TableA` and `TableB`.
+Using an asterisk in the `SELECT` statement is mandatory, and the output does not show duplicate column names.
+This query is the same as an equi-join on the `ID`, `Fruit`, and `Quantity` columns between `TableA` and `TableB`.

 ```sql
 SELECT  *